-1.1 "Accommodation" means a study bedroom or a flat within the
+1.1 "Accommodation" means a study bedroom or a flat within the College specified in the Summary Acceptance Form allocated to the Student on or before the date of this Licence and in respect of which the Student has been issued a key and pass 1.2 "Building" the building at the College within which the Accommodation is situated 1.3 "Charge" the amount payable by the Student to Magdalen for the Accommodation at the Rate or such other amount as Magdalen in its absolute discretion may from time to time determine on giving not less than 1.3.1 (in the case of an undergraduate member of Magdalen) one Full Term's written notice means the buildings and grounds comprising Magdalen College Oxford means the bathrooms and WCs within the Building intended for the shared use of the Student and other occupiers of the Building means such paths, entrance halls, corridors, lifts, staircases, landing and other means of access in or upon the Building the use of which is necessary for obtaining access to and egress from the Accommodation as designated from time to time by Magdalen.

-College specified in the Summary Acceptance Form allocated to the Student on or before the date of this Licence and in respect of which the
+1.3.2 (in the case of a graduate member of Magdalen) two months' written notice any statutory undertaker or any statutory public local or other authority or regulatory body or any court of law or government department or any of them or any of their duly authorised officers.

-Student has been issued a key and pass
+means the fixtures fittings and equipment in the Accommodation as listed in the inventory supplied by Magdalen on or before the commencement of the Licence Period means any one of the full terms of the University of Oxford comprising Michaelmas Term Hilary Term and Trinity Term

-1.2 "Building" the building at the College within which the
+1.10 "Information and Regulations" means the information and regulations for junior members of the College from time to time in force and set out in the booklet provided for or made available to the Student on or before the commencement of this Licence

-Accommodation is situated
+"the College"

-1.3 "Charge" the amount payable by the Student to
+"Common Facilities"

-Magdalen for the Accommodation at the Rate or such other amount as Magdalen in its absolute discretion may from time to time determine on giving not less than member of Magdalen) one Full
+"Common Parts"

-1.3.1 (in the case of an undergraduate
+"Competent Authority"

-Term's written notice
+"Contents"

-1.3.2 (in the case of a graduate member of Magdalen) two months' written notice 1.4 "the College" e buildings and grounds comprising College Oxford 1.5 "Common Facilities" Building i ne bathrooms and WCs within the intended for the shared use of the nd other occupiers of the Building 1.6 "Common Parts" lifts, stair access in is necessar from the cases, landing and other means of or upon the Building the use of which ary for obtaining access to and egress Accommodation as designated from the by Magdalen.
-1.7 "Competent Authority" local or o ory undertaker or any statutory public other authority or regulatory body or of law or government department or nem or any of their duly authorised 1.8 "Contents" Accommo supplied e fixtures fittings and equipment in the odation as listed in the inventory by Magdalen on or before the tement of the Licence Period 1.9 "Full Term" University one of the full terms of the of Oxford comprising Michaelmas ry Term and Trinity Term 1.10 "Information and Regulations" junior mer in force a or made ne information and regulations for mbers of the College from time to time nd set out in the booklet provided for available to the Student on or before encement of this Licence means in respect of the Academic Year referred to in the Summary Acceptance Form
+"Full Term"